National Association for Behavioral Healthcare: Overview

 NABH is an industry association that actively lobbies on behalf of America's largest psychiatric hospital chains.
 Members include "more than 800 specialty psychiatric hospitals, general hospital psychiatric and addiction treatment units, residential treatment centers, youth services organizations, and other providers of care."

 NABH issues policy guidelines with regard to mental and behavioral health issues at the state and federal level.

-Mark J. Covall is president and CEO of NABH.
+Frank A. Ghinassi serves as the current president and CEO of the organization.

 The NABH hosts annual conferences dedicated to mental health policy in the United States.